Rob Klinkefus | Associate Head Coach

 Tyler Glidden | Director of Operations

-Tyler Glidden enters his third season as director of basketball operations for the men's basketball program in 2018-19.
+Tyler Glidden enters his fourth season as director of basketball operations for the men's basketball program in 2019-20.

 A proactive, creative and organized team-player, Glidden handles the day-to-day operations for the team while assisting in gameday sideline duties.
 Glidden assists with team travel plans, opponent scheduling, summer camps and team academic efforts.

 Glidden earned both bachelor's and master's degrees at Iowa State.
-He started with the program as a student manager and later was elevated to a graduate assistant coaching position.
+He started with the program as a student manager in 2006 under Greg McDermott and later was elevated to a graduate assistant coaching position in 2010 under Fred Hoiberg.
 He also worked extensively with summer camps.

 He is a native of Sioux City, Iowa, and currently resides in Brookings, South Dakota with his wife, Erin, and their daughter, Riley.